-- Christian parents cannot raise their children according to their religious values (CRC Art.
-14) - Christian female converts run the risk of being forcibly married to Muslim men or losing custody of their children (CEDAW Art.
+- Brunei citizens are barred from leaving Islam by law and therefore deprived of their right to have or adopt a religion or belief of their choice (ICCPR Art.
+18) - Christian parents cannot raise their children according to their religious values (CRC Art.
+14); - Christian female converts run the risk of being forcibly married to Muslim men or losing custody of their children (CEDAW Art.
 16)